Skip to main content

 How to use multiple filter sets (filters, filters2) in AutoConfig?

-Gunbot's AutoConfig feature allows for sophisticated conditional logic by enabling the use of multiple "filter sets" within a single job.
-While a basic job might use just one set of filters (defined in the filters object), you can define up to ten sets (filters, filters2, ..., filters10).
-This allows a pair to trigger a job's action if it passes any one of these complete filter sets.
+Gunbot's AutoConfig feature allows multiple "filter sets" within a single job.
+A basic job might use just one set of filters (the filters object), but you can define up to ten sets (filters, filters2, ..., filters10).
+A pair triggers the job's action if it passes any one of these complete filter sets.

 Use the AutoConfig wizard